kodeine/laravel-meta/README.md

 #### Composer

-Laravel can be instsalled on laravel `8.x` or higher.
+Laravel can be installed on laravel `8.x` or higher.

 Run: